YOURLS/awesome/README.md

 ### D

 - [Device Details](https://github.com/SachinSAgrawal/YOURLS-Device-Details) - Display click details, including IP, user-agent, device information, and more.
+- [Device Charts](https://github.com/AlbertoVargasMoreno/YOURLS-Device-Charts) - Display charts showcasing information about browsers, platforms, and devices used by visitors.
 - [Disable JSONP](https://github.com/seandrickson/YOURLS-Disable-JSONP) - Disables JSONP access for the YOURLS API.
 - [DNSBL](https://github.com/Diftraku/yourls_dnsbl/) - Uses various DNSBLs to check the submitter's IP and prevent shortening URLs if any malicious activity has been detected.
 - [Domain Limit](https://github.com/nicwaller/yourls-domainlimit-plugin) - Limit the domains that users can create shortlinks to.